nicpittman/tropical_pacific_carbon_export/readme.md

 All variables at Moorings 110W,125W, 140W,155W,170E,165E
 ```

-The data files in this repository include for reproduction of figures:
+The following data files are included here for the reproduction of figures:

     # All files are created during the cleanup script.
     # These files here are monthly and 1 degree averaged from oregon state.